Fire in the Steppe:

 For a while now, I’ve wanted to publish a Panzer Grenadier game on the massive tank battles that took place around Brody and Dubno in western Ukraine in the first days of the Axis invasion of the Soviet Union.
 And I’ve also wanted to get new versions of the maps from the old Eastern Front back into print, with brand-new artwork, so long-time players of Panzer Grenadier could play the scenarios from the many supplements we’ve published over the years without needing to find the old out-of-print game.
 When we found large stocks of playing pieces for the old Eastern Front still in our warehouse, opportunity beckoned.

-Fire in the Steppe (the title’s a callback to Henryk Sienkiewicz’s magnificent Polish Trilogy) uses those playing pieces, plus all-new versions of the original Eastern Front maps (the woods and hills and rivers are in the same places, but the artwork is completely new) in a new game based on the Brody-Dubno tank battles of June and July 1941 as well as the Romanian offensives against Kishinev and Odessa.
+Fire in the Steppe (the title’s a callback to Henryk Sienkiewicz’s magnificent Polish Trilogy) uses those playing pieces, plus all-new versions of the original Eastern Front maps (the woods and hills and rivers are in the same places, but the artwork is completely new) in a new game based on the Brody-Dubno tank battles of June and July 1941.

-Those featuring the German Army Group South – and there are several in Eastern Front – aren’t at all bad, but since then I’ve assembled far better sources for those battles, particularly from the Soviet point of view.
-This was a huge tank battle, second only to that at Kursk waged two years later, and it definitely deserves its own treatment in Panzer Grenadier.
+There are 42 scenarios, all of them brand-new (a couple of the same actions got a scenario in Eastern Front, but the scenarios are new).
+Since the release of Eastern Front’ve assembled far better sources for those battles, particularly from the Soviet point of view.
+This was a huge tank battle, by some measures larger than that at Kursk waged two years later, and it definitely deserves its own treatment in Panzer Grenadier.
 If we’re going to call it a “historical wargame,” then it needs to be based on history.
 Besides, I have to justify those pretentious letters after my name up there in the byline.